Illinois SNAP errors could cost taxpayers up to $700 million in penalties

 The state's Supplemental Nutrition Assistance Program (SNAP) error rate was 11.56% in 2024, exceeding the national average and ranking worse than 38 other states.

-Illinois' comeback story starts here, with the state needing to increase its administrative precision to protect taxpayers and struggling families.
+Illinois' comeback story starts here, with increased administrative precision to protect taxpayers and struggling families.

 Author's summary: Illinois risks $700 million in penalties due to SNAP errors.